SaladTechnologies/mds/demo-app3/README.md

 This demo app is designed to run long-running tasks on SaladCloud (GPU Compute) using [Salad Kelpie 0.5.0](specs_kelpie_0.5.0.pdf) solely as a job queue, while implementing flexible data management strategies, including selective downloads and progressive uploads (up to several hundred GB of data during the job execution).

-The storage solution is built upon Cloudflare R2 and rclone, offering free egress traffic and supporting chunked and concurrent uploads and downloads for high throughput.
+The storage solution is built upon Cloudflare R2 and rclone, offering free ingress and egress traffic, and supporting chunked and concurrent uploads and downloads for high throughput.
 For more details, please refer to [the high-performance storage solution](https://github.com/SaladTechnologies/mds/tree/main/high-performance-storage).

 Please refer to [the system architecture and referrence design](https://github.com/SaladTechnologies/mds/blob/main/SCE_Architectural_Overview/5_long_running_tasks.png) for the application.